 One of the major points of contention concerns the lack of parity between residents and non-residents on the sale of their former principal home, if vacated prior to sale.

 Insofar as residents are concerned, the exemption from capital gains tax still applies, provided the sale takes place within a 'normal period'.

-Just what is a ‘normal period’ is not defined in statute, but case law has judged that it may be up to two-years after vacating the property, provided all reasonable steps were taken to dispose of it.
+Just what is a ‘normal period’ is not defined in statute, but it normally a year, and case law has judged that it may be up to two-years after vacating the property, provided all reasonable steps were taken to dispose of it.